ScRGB

 scRGB is a wide color gamut RGB color space created by Microsoft and HP that uses the same color primaries and white/black points as the sRGB color space but allows coordinates below zero and greater than one.
 The full range is −0.5 through just less than +7.5.

-Negative numbers enables scRGB to encompass most of the CIE 1931 color space while maintaining simplicity and backward compatibility with sRGB without the complexity of color management.
-The cost of maintaining compatibility with sRGB is that approximately 80% of the scRGB color space consists of imaginary colors.

-Large positive numbers allow high dynamic range images to be represented, though the range is inferior to that of some other high dynamic range formats such as OpenEXR.
+Negative numbers enables scRGB to encompass most of the CIE 1931 color space while maintaining simplicity and backward compatibility with sRGB by not changing the primary colors.
+However this means approximately 80% of the scRGB color space consists of imaginary colors.
+Numbers greater than 1.0 allow high dynamic range images to be represented, though the dynamic range is less than other formats.

 Encoding

 Two encodings are defined for the individual primaries: a linear 16 bit per channel encoding and a nonlinear 12 bit per channel encoding.